Get all the latest Airbnb data for Tallinn

 What bedroom count gets the most bookings in Tallinn as of 2026?

-As of early 2026, one-bedroom apartments get the most total bookings in Tallinn because they represent about 74% of all listings and perfectly match the dominant traveler profile of couples and solo visitors on short city breaks.
+As of early 2026, one-bedroom apartments get the most total Airbnb bookings in Tallinn because they dominate supply and match the city-break demand from couples, solo travelers, and short-stay visitors.

 What property type performs best in Tallinn in 2026?